 Hold on cowboy!
 Going to start your next ride on a mountain bike?
-Here is Dion’s list of 9 must have mountain bike accessories.
-The list also includes essential mountain bike kits you should carry and kit bag to carry those kits.
+Here is Dion’s list of 9 must-have mountain bike accessories.
+The list also includes essential mountain bike kits you should carry and a kit bag to carry those kits.

 5 Mountain Bike Essential Kits You Should Carry

 ➥ Click to See Price

 Getting stuck on the roadside or at some outback is not fun at all.
 You need to be well prepared for tire burst and punctures as well as the loss of pressure.
 A repaired tire will still need to be pumped back to get it into action which means that you will need a good pump.
 Regular pumps will not only break down but use considerable amounts of energy to get the tires up simply.
 An arm pump is not a good idea for mountain bike tires.
 A high-powered minimum, on the other hand, will get you back on the road in a jiffy.
 You, of course, will need tools to get the puncture sorted before you can put in the air into the tires.

 The wrong pressure in the tires will often cause challenges along the way.
 Your tires are not only likely to wear faster but get damaged easily.
 You will also have to spend more energy to create motion.
 Well, inflated tires have a smooth rolling effect for better speeds and performance.
 A mountain bike will encounter rough terrain at some point which means that your tires will have to withstand uneven pressure.
 Low pressure in the tires will cause the tire to hit the rim quickly when one passes over a sharp rock damaging the tire.
 Good pressure will allow the tires only to roll over the rocks and perform even better on the open roads.
 The best way to maintain pressure is by ensuring that you mark the pressure using a gauge.
 Using the measure whenever you feel like the tires are losing pressure critical.
 You can then add more pressure using a hand pump as well as repair holes if any.